 A glimpse of a poll for an upstate Assembly race shows potentially misleading results.

 D. Billy Jones, the Democrat running for the open 115th Assembly District, was required to release an internal poll to the state Board of Elections after supporters leaked a portion of the poll to the media.
-This week the BOE voted to release a portion of the poll, but the commissioners appear to have left out some of the juicier information usually included in these internal polls.
+This week the BOE voted to release additional questions from the poll, but the commissioners appear to have left out some of the juicier information usually included in these internal polls.
 Continue reading “Sneak Peek in the North Country”